-The service has had a registered manager in post since
+The service has had a registered manager in post since 2010.

-Aesthetic Beauty Centre provides the following regulated activities:
+Aesthetic Beauty Centre - Newcastle upon Tyne provides the following regulated activities:

 - Diagnostic and screening procedures

 - Surgical procedures

 - Treatment of disease, disorder or injury.

 However, all the regulated activities above were subject to a condition that the provider must only undertake minor surgical and cosmetic procedures under local anaesthesia as detailed in its statement of purpose for service users aged 18 or over at this location.